 Riding the tram or bus in Kiev

 When you jump on a tram or electric bus, you don’t typically go to the bus driver to pay.
-Instead, you find (or they find you) a red vest-wearing ticket controller who probably seems more of the world in a week than I have in my whole life.
+Instead, you find (or they find you) a red vest-wearing ticket controller who probably sees more of the world in a week than I have in my whole life.
 They will know you’re from out of town, and they will judge you (not unkindly) for it.
-You pay them the three or four hryvnia for the ticket, which then has to be validated.
+You pay them the four hryvnia for the ticket, which then has to be validated.
 Either the ticket master (not their official title) will use their own ticket-puncher or you will have to find a ticket-puncher on a hand railing or pole, usually near the door, and struggle with this ancient contraption on your own while the ticket master watches curiously.
 End of process.

 On a side note, Europe, I hate the validation system.
 How about just, when I buy a ticket, I buy a ticket?
 Why does this have to be a two-step process?